10 days, 9 nights

 What is included

 Group is limited to 8 participants so reserve your place early.
 If you are a group with at least 6 people and would like to arrange your own travel dates, please contact us.
 Tour cost is for double occupancy.
-Single room supplement is $425.
+There is a single room supplement.